Zero G (fixed media and Bb trumpet OR euphonium)

 Zero G perusal (preview before you buy!)

 Zero G is also available for euphonium and fixed media.
-To my knowledge, this version is unperformed.
 Check out the euph perusal score.

 I gave the world premiere of Zero G at the 2019 International Women’s Brass Conference.
 Check it out:

 - 3/30/2023, Alex Wilson, Grand Valley State University, Allendale, MI